klei1984/max/defects.md

 95. **[Fixed]** The TaskManageBuildings class implements a method (cseg01:0003177D) which marks path ways around buildings.
 The function also attempts to mark the path ways around buildings that are scheduled to be built, but the tasks list iterator variable is used in two loops and the second loop does not reinitialize the iterator to the beginning of the list effectively skipping the entire list of planned buildings.

-96. The TaskManageBuildings class implements a method (cseg01:0003285C) which determines whether a site is reasonably safe for construction purposes.
+96. **[Fixed]** The TaskManageBuildings class implements a method (cseg01:0003285C) which determines whether a site is reasonably safe for construction purposes.
 There is a minor risk that `++marker_index` might lead to out of bounds access that could smash the stack and depending on the calling convention of the ABI this could lead to code runaway.
+The proposed defect fix is to filter out the error case.

 97. **[Fixed]** The TaskManageBuildings class implements a method (cseg01:00033E27) to get the amount of units of a particular type a team has and plans to build.
 The method returns the count on 8 bits.
 Over long game sessions it is possible to have more than 255 units of the same type in which case the result gets truncated that could lead to unintended AI behaviors in corner cases.